wildjames/Horapatra/README.md

 `pip install --user --upgrade kivy icalendar numpy pytz`

+### Unix (Linux/OSX)
-Then, if you're on UNIX, make `main.pyw` executable
+Then, make `main.pyw` executable

 `chmod +x main.pyw`

-The program can now be run by the command `./main.pyw`
+The program can now be run by the command `./main.pyw`, or however you like to launch your scripts.
+Google is your friend if you haven't done this before.

+### Windows
 For windows, `.pyw` files are automatically executed with python, so all you have to do is copy the BigBitches shortcut to your desktop (or wherever), and double-click it.
 Be aware! you still need to have python installed for this to work properly!

 To install python, get [The latest version](https://www.python.org/ftp/python/2.7.14/python-2.7.14.msi), and install that.
 It should then work fine.
+[There are loads of tutorials online to install python](https://www.howtogeek.com/197947/how-to-install-python-on-windows/) - you want python 2.7.

 ## Job Structure
 The code should be able to take an arbitrary number of jobs, and insert them into a workday around each other in the most optimal way.
 A job has the following structure: